Registration and Networking: 8:00am - 8:30am

 Breakout Session II: 11:00am - 12:00pm

-"Know Your Mission, Your People, and Your Long Term Plan" with Nikki Myers, Academy for Advanced and Creative Learning
+"Know Your Mission, Your People, and Your Long Term Plan" with Nikki Myers, Academy for Advanced and Creative Learning - SOLD OUT!

 Participants will consider and draft a roadmap of ways to use their individual mission statements to say "no" to good ideas and "yes" to the best ideas, cultivate the strengths and hiring plans for their people, and plan short- and long-term steps towards reaching their vision.